geraz0/Arrays-And-Lists/README.md

 ## Running the Programs
 To run any of the programs, ensure Java is properly installed on your machine.
 Compile each class using `javac ClassName.java` and run it using `java ClassName`.

-## Contribution
-Feel free to fork this repository and contribute by adding more exercises or enhancing the existing ones.